BLOG

 The year was 1977, and my friend Gail was in the market for a cheap used car.
 One of the guys in our apartment building, Chuck, wanted to sell his Pinto.

 “No, Gail, no,” I told her.
-“People are saying the Pinto’s gas tank can explode in even low-speed rear-end crashes.
+“Safety experts say the Pinto’s gas tank can explode in even low-speed rear-end crashes.
 There’s talk of recall and lawsuits.
-If you buy this car, you won’t be able to resell it.”
+If you buy this car, you will be in danger, and you won’t be able to resell it.”

-Gail believed me but dismissed the risk.
-“Ford wouldn’t be selling the car if it was a big problem,” she said.
+Gail dismissed my concerns.
+“Ford wouldn’t be selling the car if it was a problem,” she said.
 “And besides, Chuck said the car has seat belts.”
 She thought for a second and couldn’t come up with any more ways to dismiss or minimize the risk.
 “I have faith it’ll be okay.”

 My roommate backed me up.
 “Gail, I saw a Datsun B210 for sale on Johnson Street.
 The B210 does everything the Pinto does, without the risk.
 Forget about the Pinto.”

 The more we tried to reason with her, the sillier her arguments became.
-Chuck had done a good job cleaning his trash out of the car.
-She could probably minimize the risk by never filling the gas tank more than a quarter full.
+She told us Chuck had done a good job cleaning his trash out of the car.
+She promised us she would minimize the risk by never filling the gas tank more than a quarter full.

 She had turned off her brain when it came to hearing anything negative about the Pinto.
 Chuck seemed to have her under some sort of spell.

 Gail came to mind during the Wisconsin Elections Commission meeting last week.
 The Commissioners were meeting to decide whether to approve an updated version of a risky piece of elections equipment, called the ExpressVote.
-They were listening to the manufacturer, ES&S, the way Gail had been listening to Chuck, treating words of warning like flies to be swatted away.
+They were listening to the manufacturer, ES&S, as Gail had been listening to Chuck, with doe-eyed admiration, treating words of wisdom from anyone else like flies to be swatted away.

-The ExpressVote is a type of ballot-marking device (BMD), which voters use to mark their ballots when they cannot, or do not want to, use a pen.
-BMDs only print ballots; they don’t count votes.
-But they can be misprogrammed to print a ballot that contains different votes than the ones the voter intended.
+The ExpressVote is a type of ballot-marking device (BMD).
+Voters use BMDs to mark their ballots when they cannot, or do not want to, use a pen.
+BMDs don’t count votes; they just print out marked ballots.
+But (like any computer) they can be misprogrammed to print a ballot that contains different votes than the ones the voter intended.

 Safe BMDs manage this risk by printing ballots that look just like regular hand-marked paper ballots.
-Each vote is recorded once–as a marked oval beside some candidate’s name.
-The voter can see it’s next to the correct name.
+Each vote is recorded once, as a marked oval beside some candidate’s name.
+The voter can see the mark is next to the correct name.
 The tabulator looks at that same marked oval, verified by the voter, when it counts the vote.

-The Pintos among the BMDs—that is, the unsafe ones—print barcoded ballots.
-Barcoded ballots record each vote twice—once in text, and once in barcode.
+The Pintos among the BMDs—that is, the unsafe ones—print ballots on which the votes are encoded, in either QR or barcodes.
+Encoded ballots record each vote twice—once in human-readable text, and once in computer-readable code.
 Voters can verify only the votes printed in the text.
-The tabulator can count only the votes inside the barcode.
-If the BMD is programmed to print one vote in text and a different vote in the barcode, the voter cannot notice.
+The tabulator counts only the encoded votes.
+If the BMD is programmed to print one vote in text and a different vote in the code, the voter cannot notice.
 The ExpressVote is one of these machines.

-In my dreams, whenever a state election authority meets to approve voting equipment, they would invite the manufacturer, of course.
-But because the commission would want all the relevant, reliable information they could get, they would also invite other trusted people to sit at the table to answer any questions that might arise and to comment on the manufacturers’ claims.
+When a state election authority meets to approve voting equipment, they should invite the manufacturer, of course.
+But a truly rational, responsible commission would want all the reliable information they could get.
+So they would also invite independent experts to sit at the table to answer any questions that might arise and to comment on the manufacturers’ claims.

-The mission of the meeting would be to determine what is best for Wisconsin elections.
-The commissioners’ conduct—particularly their follow-up questions—would demonstrate that they wanted nothing less than the full, unbiased facts.
+The mission of the responsible commission’s meeting would be to determine what is best for that state’s elections.
+The commissioners’ conduct—particularly their follow-up questions—would demonstrate that they wanted nothing less than complete, unbiased facts about the equipment.

 But the June WEC meeting was not that.

-Then for the next two hours, I and everyone else in the room was required to listen silently as the salespeople gave their pitch without time limit and demonstrated their equipment.
-The Commissioners had arranged for no provision to receive correction or rebuttal from an independent source if ES&S misled the Commission in any way.
-If the salespeople omitted any important information the commissioners might need to know, the meeting presented no opportunity for anyone to provide it.
+Then for the next two hours, everyone in the room was required to listen silently as the salespeople gave their pitch–no time limit for them!
+If the vendor stretches the truth, dissembles, or lies, the meeting rules provide the commissioners with no opportunity to obtain correction or rebuttal from an independent source.
+If the salespeople omit any important information, the rules of the meeting allow no opportunity for anyone else to provide it.

-But other than that, everyone’s conduct indicated that ES&S, the commissioners, and staff came to the meeting with one shared goal: to minimize or refute concerns about the security of the ExpressVote and approve it for sale in Wisconsin.
+In short, the vendor, the commissioners, and staff all come to the meeting with a single, shared goal: to minimize or refute concerns about the security of the voting equipment and to approve it for sale in Wisconsin.

 But of course it doesn’t.
-Everyone in the room—commissioners, staff, and company reps included—was intelligent enough to know that if a hacker ever programs a BMD to print the wrong votes in the barcode, the hacker will also program it to display only the right votes to the voter.
+Everyone in the room—commissioners, staff, and company reps included—was intelligent enough to know that if a hacker ever programs a BMD to print the wrong votes in the barcode, the hacker will also program it to display only the voters’ selections back to the voter.

-But the commissioners asked no skeptical or challenging follow-up questions.
-None even bothered to wonder out loud what good barcoding does anyway.
-(Answer: Nothing.
-It’s all risk, no reward.)
-A few even repeated ES&S’s claim of verifiability back to them, like my friend Gail, as if repetition of a silly argument could make it convincing.
+But the commissioners asked no skeptical or challenging follow-up question.
+None even bothered to wonder out loud why anyone would encode votes in the first place.
+A few even repeated ES&S’s claim of verifiability back to them, like my friend Gail, as if repeating illogic somehow makes it logical.

 • When the tabulator looks at a hand-marked ballot and sees a marked oval at that position, the tabulator will count a vote for Candidate 021511.